liu-kristina/hp/README.md

 Resource Monitoring:
 Displays real-time system usage, visualizing how workloads are distributed

-1. Device utilisation of GPU & CPU shows usage in the past 60 seconds.
+1. Device utilisation of GPU & CPU shows usage in the past 3 minutes.
-2. Memory utilisation of GPU & CPU shows usage in the past 60 seconds.
+2. Memory utilisation of GPU & CPU shows usage in the past 3 minutes.

 3. Throughput benchmark results in fps.
 Throughput measures how many tasks can be done per second.
 It clearly trends towards CPU having the lowest throughput, then the NPU, then the integrated GPU and the dedicated GPU.